-The International Organisation of La Francophonie is responsible for coordinating international cooperation between its member states and governments.
-Linguistic and cultural diversity, universal values such as peace, democracy and human rights as well as sustainable development are the ties that bind these states together within the IOF.
-The organisation collaborates with four specialised agencies (direct operators).
+The International Organization of La Francophonie (IOF) is responsible for coordinating international cooperation between its 80 belonging states and governments.
+Linguistic and cultural diversity, universal values such as peace, democracy and human rights as well as sustainable development are the ties that bind these states together within the organization.

 - Ministerial Conference (CMF)

 - The permanent specialist ministerial conferences: Conference of Education Ministers (CONFEMEN) and Conference of Ministers for Youth and Sport (CONFEJES)

 Beyond that, the IOF works together with the following direct operators:

 The universities of western Switzerland, the EPFL Lausanne, the University of Applied Sciences and Arts Western Switzerland and other educational institutes are members of the AUF.
 The State Secretariat for Education and Research has made financial contributions to the AUF.
 Switzerland has a seat on the agency's board.

 Switzerland was a co-founder (in 1984) of this French-language TV channel which broadcasts to more than 200 countries.